Before we read First John 5:15 we want to

 to the direction that they go in life.
 There is going to be a lot to answer

 for.
-How much we have distorted the world and made it much less than it would
+How much we have distorted the word and made it much less than it would

-have been just by our own sins and their consequences.
+have been just by our own sins and the consequences of them.
 All unrighteousness is sin.
 Notice that John writes, there is a sin not unto death.
 It is as though he is saying that most

 sins are unto death.
 There is a sin not unto death, but most sins are so bad